allegro/blog/_posts/2022-11-14-onion-architecture.md

 no!
 A gazillion of unrelated tests broke…*

-On the other hand, working in a more rigid, but at the same time more expressive, and structured environment of well-architected application, was a breeze and a real pleasure.
+On the other hand, working in a more rigid, but at the same time more expressive, and structured environment of a well-architected application, was a breeze and a real pleasure.
 Not to mention that the time required to introduce the change was smaller, and the estimates more precise and predictable.

 Good architecture guides the implementation, makes it easy to introduce new changes, and — to some degree — prevents